-So there’s a bag of dried beans sitting in the pantry for quite some time already.
+There’s a bag of dried beans sitting in the pantry for quite some time already.
 You meant to use the beans a long time ago, but something else always came up.
-And now you’re ready, so the only question that remains is this: do dried beans go bad?
+Now you’re ready, so the only question that remains is this: do dried beans go bad?

 Either way, if you’re looking for information about dried beans, you’re in the right place.
 In this article, we talk about storage, shelf life, and going bad of all kinds of dried beans.
-Read on.
+Let’s dive in.

 How To Store Dried Beans